 Policies and sanctions related to copyright infringement

-Occurs on September 17th, each year a notice will be sent out to the University community by the University Financial Aid Liaison Office regarding specific events.
+- Held on September 17.
+An annual notice is sent to the university community by the University Financial Aid Liaison Office about specific events.

 Harvard University student code of conduct

-The Higher Education Opportunity Act of 2008 (HEOA) requires that institutions participating in the federal student loan programs develop, publish, and enforce a code of conduct with respect to students loans.
+- The Higher Education Opportunity Act of 2008 (HEOA) requires institutions participating in federal student loan programs to develop, publish, and enforce a student loan code of conduct.
+See Harvard University Student Loan Code of Conduct.

-The Family Educational Rights and Privacy Act of 1974 (FERPA) protects the privacy of student records.
-In addition to the normal protections provided by this law students may specifically request an additional level of privacy called a FERPA Block.
-Further details on FERPA and FERPA Blocks may be found on the Information Security and Privacy at Harvard website below.
+- The Family Educational Rights and Privacy Act (FERPA) of 1974 protects the privacy of student records.
+In addition to the normal protections provided by this law, students may specifically request an additional level of privacy called a FERPA Block.